Signs Of Depression In Women

 Signs of depression

-While some signs of depression are the same regardless of gender, there are differences to watch for.
+While some of the signs and symptoms of depression are the same regardless of gender, there are differences to watch for.
 Understand that depression does not look the same in every person.
 Some women experience one group of symptoms, while others have a completely different experience.

 Below are a few of the most common signs of depression in women: